DavidDock/cheers-to-beers/TESTING.md

 The router is working correctly with all links created going to the correct route.

 ### Connect to API
-As a developer I need the front and backend need conected to build the site.
+As a developer I need the front and backend need connected to build the site.

 #### Acceptance Criteria
 Have the front and backend connected.